by Bob Jensen

 Cloudy water: Go with something brighter, something that will be more visible in limited visibility conditions.
 If you have a “glow” lure, give it a flash of light and put it down there.
 I’ve seen lots of times when a “glow” lure out-produced anything else.

 And, again, if the fish are looking but not eating, try something else.
 Sometimes bright lures perform very well in clear water.

 If you’re fishing walleyes that have been getting a lot of fishing pressure, try something way different.
 Fish become conditioned to a particular presentation.
 If everyone is doing the same thing and it’s not working, try something else.

 Think about the physical size of your lure.
 In stained water, a larger spoon will be easier to see, so a large lure will often be more productive.
 Maybe go with a bulkier spoon made of metal, something like the Buck-Shot® Flutter Spoon.
 This bait flutters as it falls, so it falls slower and puts out more vibrations, making it easier for the fish to find.

 When the fish are finicky, a spoon that’s smaller in appearance will often be better.

-Also consider the line you’re using.
-In deep water a no-stretch line about 8 pound test will provide outstanding sensitivity and hook-sets.
+Also, consider the line you’re using.
+In deep water, a no-stretch line about an 8-pound test will provide outstanding sensitivity and hook-sets.

 Something that adds taste and smell is usually hung on the spoon.
 A minnow or an Impulse Minnow Head will usually increase your bites.

-Spoons catch walleyes as well was perch and crappies and pike.
+Spoons catch walleyes as well as perch and crappies and pike.
 Give them a try this winter.
 If you haven’t tried spoons, you’ll maybe find a new friend.

 To see all the new and old episodes of Fishing the Midwest television, current articles and articles from the archives, and fishing tip videos, visit fishingthemidwest.com